 - How variations in shoe design may help prevent flat feet (pes planus) as well as high-arched feet (pes cavus)

 - Preventing running injuries

 - Treating and preventing lower back pain

 - Preventing diseases caused by chronic inflammation

 - Understanding cephalopelvic disproportion (when a fetus is too large to pass through the mother’s birth canal)

 Since 2009, we have been working in the Nandi Hills and Uasin Gishu Counties, Kenya, primarily in the city of Eldoret and in the rural community of Kobujoi.
 There we study differences between Kalenjin-speaking people who are traditional subsistence farmers and those who have post-industrial lifestyles.
 Research questions include differences between barefoot and shod running, the effects of shoes on foot structure and development, how physical activity and muscle strength affects the lumbar lordosis and other aspects of the body, and more.
 This research is in collaboration with researchers at Moi Medical School, including Prof. Robert Ojiambo and Dr. Paul Okutoyi.

 The Tarahumara (Ràràmuri) are among the last Native American peoples who still practice subsistence farming.
-Since 2012, we have been studying their running biomechanics.
-We are also now studying musculoskeletal and cardiovascular aging in this population in collaboration with researchers at Massachusetts General Hospital (Dr. Aaron Baggish) and the University of British Columbia (Prof. Robert Shave), and with the assistance of Mickey Mahaffey and Silvino Cubesare.
+Since 2012, we have been studying their running biomechanics and we are also now studying musculoskeletal and cardiovascular aging in this population in collaboration with researchers at Massachusetts General Hospital (Dr. Aaron Baggish) and the University of British Columbia (Prof. Robert Shave), and with the assistance of Mickey Mahaffey and Silvino Cubesare.